-Strategy 8.02B(1): The County Adequate Public Facilities requirements will include schools.

-Strategy 8.02B(2): Within thirty (30) days of receipt of the initial transmittal from the County, the School District will review for compliance with school concurrency and, based on the standards set forth, report to the County findings in writing.

-The School District shall conduct a concurrency review that includes findings and recommendations of whether there is adequate school capacity to accommodate students generated by the proposed development for each type of school within the affected CSA consistent with the adopted LOS standard and will take into consideration that:
+- Strategy 8.02B(1)A(2): The County shall include schools in the land development regulations for Adequate Public Facilities requirements will include schools. - Strategy 8.02B(2)A(3): Within thirty (30) days of receipt of the initial transmittal from the County, the The School District will conduct an adequate public facilities review for compliance with schools concurrency and, based on the standards set forth, report and render findings to the County within thirty days (30) unless circumstances warrant additional review findings in writing. - Strategy 8.02B(3): The School District shall conduct a concurrency review that includes findings and recommendations of whether there is adequate school capacity to accommodate students generated by the proposed development for each type of school within the affected CSA consistent with the adopted LOS standard and will take into consideration that: - a.

-- a.
 Adequate school facilities will be in place or under actual construction within three (3) years after the issuance of the subdivision plat or site plan (or functional equivalent), or; - b.
 Adequate school facilities are available in an adjacent CSA and the impacts of development can be shifted to that area, or; - c.
-The developer executes a legally binding commitment to provide mitigation proportionate to the demand for public school facilities to be created by the actual development of the property subject to the final plat or site plan (or functional equivalent).

-If the impact of the proposed development will not occur until Year Two (2) or Year Three (3) of the School District's financially feasible work plan, then any relevant programmed improvements in those years shall be considered available capacity for the project and factored into the level of service analysis.
-If the impact of the project will not be felt until Year Four (4) or Year Five (5) of the work plan, then any relevant programmed improvements shall not be considered available capacity for the project unless funding of the improvements is assured through School District funding to accelerate the project, through proportionate share mitigation, or some other means.

-If the School District determines that adequate capacity does not exist but that mitigation is an acceptable alternative, the development application will remain active pending the conclusion of the mitigation negotiation.
+The developer executes a legally binding commitment to provide mitigation proportionate to the demand for public school facilities to be created by the actual development of the property subject to the final plat or site plan (or functional equivalent). - Strategy 8.02B(4): If the impact of the proposed development will not occur until Year Two (2) or Year Three (3) of the School District's financially feasible work plan, then any relevant programmed improvements in those years shall be considered available capacity for the project and factored into the level of service analysis.
+If the impact of the project will not be felt until Year Four (4) or Year Five (5) of the work plan, then any relevant programmed improvements shall not be considered available capacity for the project unless funding of the improvements is assured through School District funding to accelerate the project, through proportionate share mitigation, or some other means. - Strategy 8.02B(5)A(4): If the The School District may determines that adequate capacity does not exist but that mitigation is an acceptable alternative, the development application will remain active pending the conclusion of the mitigation is an appropriate means of addressing adequate public facilities for schools negotiation.

-The County will issue a School Concurrency Determination only upon:

-- a. the School District's written determination that adequate school capacity will be in place or under actual construction within three (3) years after the issuance of final subdivision or site plan approval for each level of school without mitigation, or: - b. the execution of a legally binding mitigation agreement between the applicant, the School District and Hernando County.
+- Strategy 8.02B(6): The County will issue a School Concurrency Determination only upon: - a. the School District's written determination that adequate school capacity will be in place or under actual construction within three (3) years after the issuance of final subdivision or site plan approval for each level of school without mitigation, or: - b. the execution of a legally binding mitigation agreement between the applicant, the School District and Hernando County. - Strategy 8.02A(5): The County will be responsible for making concurrency determinations regarding schools, after coordination and consultation with the School District, in accordance with the requirements for adequate public facilities contained in the land development regulations, the Interlocal Agreement with the School District, and Chapter 163, Part II.